About Our Association501(c)(3) nonprofit organization fostering Nepali culture, tradition, and values.

 - The term of the Executive Committee shall be for a period of two years.

-- NAG presidential candidate must have had at least one term of prior service as an active executive committee member of NAG.
+- Candidates for the president must have had at least one term of prior service as an active executive committee member of NAG.

 - An eligible candidate can serve as elected president of NAG up to 2 (two) terms only in his/her lifetime.